symfony/symfony-docs/book/http_fundamentals.rst

 * The correct PHP function is executed, where your code creates and returns the appropriate ``Response`` object.

-A Symfony Request in Action
+A Symfony2 Request in Action
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Without diving into too much detail, let's see this process in action.
 Suppose
-you want to add a ``/contact`` page to your Symfony application.
+you want to add a ``/contact`` page to your Symfony2 application.
 First, start
 by adding an entry for ``/contact`` to your routing configuration file:

 .. code-block:: yaml